-Last evening, I enjoyed an outing to Papermill Theatre in Millburn, NJ, which allowed me to brain pick my design colleague and friend Marty about what bulbs to plant in the spring.
+Hello Fellow Readers, Last evening, I enjoyed an outing to Papermill Theatre in Millburn, NJ, which allowed me to brain pick my design colleague and friend Marty about her favorite spring bulbs to plant in the spring.
 Since my snow dance didn’t seem to work — not one cross-country ski “fix” this year — it’s time to start thinking of the fun of spring.

 Freesia, dahlias, and most gladiolas are like flowering pets

 Marty favors freesia, a plant I’ve never planted.
 I didn’t realize until researching them, that they aren’t bulbs, rather corms which are similar.
 Both are underground storage units, as are tubers and rhizomes.
 But bulbs are, well, bulbous and layered inside, like an onion whereas corms are flatter.
 When you dig up corms in the fall, spent ones are withered up, each clinging to the new corm.
 Crocus and gladiolus are also corms.

 Hardy in zones 9 to 10, like dahlias and most gladiolas, freesia must be dug up each fall in our Zone 5b to 6 and stored over winter.
 That’s an unlikely routine for me to embrace, I admitted to Marty.
 Though over the years, I’ve had dahlia-loving clients with stunning gardens packed with the beauties.
 Their passion for caring for their dahlias is like tending to a beloved pet.
 A flowering pet – I get that :^)